CrowdHailer/just-job/README.md

 2. Update tests to use instruction value use the instruction object when instantiating interactors.
 We will not code defensively to ensure interactors are given the right value objects.
 Later we will introduce form objects as boundary control between the app and delivery mechanism

+3. Create a repository of todo lists
+This is necessary as to pass a todolist to create a task it must be possible to have an empty todo.

 ## Install